ckb-ecofund/offckb/README.md

-  transfer [options] [toAddress] [amountInShannon]  Transfer CKB tokens to address, only devnet and testnet balance [options] [toAddress]                     Check account balance, only devnet and testnet deploy [options]                                  Deploy contracts to different networks, only supports devnet and testnet help [command]                                    display help for command
+  transfer [options] [toAddress] [amountInShannon]  Transfer CKB tokens to address, only devnet and testnet balance [options] [toAddress]                     Check account balance, only devnet and testnet deploy [options]                                  Deploy contracts to different networks, only supports devnet and testnet deployed-scripts [options]                        Show deployed contracts info on networks, only supports devnet and testnet help [command]                                    display help for command
 ```